Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Conclusions

 \section{Conclusions}

 In this paper, the DL problem under Byzantine attacks was studied.
-To overcome the limitation of current DL methods applying RBA rules, we proposed CRA-DL, a new DL method dealing with Byzantine attacks based on coded robust aggregation.
-In the proposed method, before the training, the training data are allocated to the devices in a pair-wise balanced manner.
+To overcome the limitation of current DL methods applying RBA rules, we proposed CRA-DL.
+In the proposed method, before the training, the subsets of the training data are allocated to the devices in a pair-wise balanced manner.
 During training iterations, the server receives coded gradients from the honest devices and disruptive information from the Byzantine devices, and aggregates these information using RBA rules.
 By doing this, the global gradient is approximately recovered by the server to update the global model.
 The convergence performance of CRA-DL was analyzed and we provided numerical results to demonstrate the superiority of the proposed method compared to the baselines.
 The proposed CRA-DL method has important practical implications for real-world DL systems.
-First, it enhances robustness to Byzantine attacks while requiring only a modest level of data allocation redundancy, thereby reducing the computational and storage burdens on devices.
+First, it enhances robustness to Byzantine attacks while requiring only a modest level of redundancy in data allocation, thereby reducing the computational and storage burdens on devices.
 This is an essential advantage for resource-constrained systems.
 Second, CRA-DL maintains strong robustness in the presence of data heterogeneity among subsets, making it suitable for applications such as healthcare, finance, and autonomous systems, where Byzantine resilience is critically needed under diverse operating conditions.
 Finally, as a meta-algorithm, CRA-DL is compatible with a wide range of existing RBA rules, enabling seamless integration into existing DL frameworks that already employ such rules.
 In the future, we plan to extend the proposed method to scenarios where communication resources are highly limited, by compressing the communication between the devices and the server to mitigate the communication overhead.
-Besides, we will extend CRA-DL to a variety of real-world application scenarios to further validate its effectiveness in various practical settings.

 \appendices